 We continually seek to maintain a financial profile that provides operational flexibility.
-As of December 31, 2018, we had cash and cash equivalents of \$45.2 million and available capacity under the Senior Secured Credit Facility of \$995.3 million, resulting in total liquidity of \$1.04 billion.
-As of February 12, 2019, we had cash and cash equivalents of \$30.0 million and available capacity under the Senior Secured Credit Facility of \$945.3 million, resulting in total liquidity of \$975.3 million.
-We believe that our operating cash flow and the aforementioned liquidity sources provide us with the financial resources to manage our business needs, to implement our planned capital expenditure budget and, at our discretion, to fund our share repurchase program.
-We expect 2019 to be a transitional year as we tailor our operational cadence and corporate cost structure, including G&A expense, to balance capital expenditures and cash flow from operations.
+As of December 31, 2019, we had cash and cash equivalents of \$40.9 million and available capacity under the Senior Secured Credit Facility, after the reduction for outstanding letters of credit, of \$610.3 million, resulting in total liquidity of \$651.2 million.
+As of February 11, 2020, we had cash and cash equivalents of \$67.0 million, net of expected cash to be used to redeem the remaining March 2023 Notes, and available capacity under the Senior Secured Credit Facility, after the reduction for outstanding letters of credit and a reduction in our borrowing base, of \$660.3 million, resulting in total liquidity of \$727.3 million.

+We believe that our operating cash flows and the aforementioned liquidity sources provide us with the financial resources to manage our business needs, to implement our planned capital expenditure budget and, at our discretion, to fund any share repurchases, pay down or refinance debt or increase our planned capital expenditure budget.
+2019 has been a transitional year as we have tailored our operational cadence and corporate cost structure to target a balance between capital expenditures and cash flows from operations with a goal to generate Free Cash Flow.
+Such efforts included aligning our personnel costs with activity levels through a reduction in force and restructuring our oil hedges, securing additional cash flow to increase activity and substantially accelerating the time frame in which we began to generate free cash flow while also growing oil production.